 3.2 The National Planning Policy Framework (NPPF) sets out the Government's high-level planning policies that must be taken into account in the preparation of development plan documents and when deciding planning applications.
-In September 2021 the Government published a Revised NPPF which sets out a presumption in favour of sustainable development.
+In December 2023 the Government published a Revised NPPF reaffirming the presumption in favour of sustainable development.
 Paragraph 11 of the NPPF states: